quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-cordova-apps/troubleshooting-and-tips.md

 ```

 ### Enabling modern build
 By default, Xcode modern build for iOS is disabled due to Cordova issues.
-However, if you know what you are doing and you want to enable it, do so from `/quasar.config.js`:
+However, if you know what you are doing and you want to enable it, do so from the `/quasar.config` file:

 ```js
 cordova: {